Archery Blog Updates

 There is no additional entry fee to participate in the KHSAA competition.
 The requisite fees for competing in the KY NASP competition will continue and all participants must be registered for that competition and comply with all competition entry requirements.

-How will funds be divided from Region Competitions?
+How are funds to be divided from Region Competitions?

 If there are any surplus funds from ticket receipts at region competitions, funds from these ticket receipts from region competitions shall be divided based upon agreement of the schools in the region.
 Should a written policy not be in place, they shall be divided evenly following expenses.